 There will also be a requirement to support and run a school-wide SEN intervention programme.
 We welcome applications from candidates with suitable experience.

-- Be positive and confident in using your knowledge of current theory and practice in teaching and learning, and SEND.
+- Be positive and confident in using your knowledge of current theory and practice in teaching and learning

 - Be ready to utilise the benefits of a curriculum that is innovative and flexible in terms of delivery and content